learn-co-curriculum/react-hooks-running-tests/README.md

 `/src/components/Header.js`!

 Next, press the **a** key in your terminal to tell Jest to run **all** tests.
-Try getting the tests for the `Article` component to pass too!
+Try getting the tests for the `Article` component to pass too.

 When you've finished, you can hit the **q** key to exit Jest.